mciniselli/T5_Replication_Package/README.md

-# An empirical study on the usage of T5 models for Code Completion
+# An Empirical Study on the Usage of Transformer Models for Code Completion

 This study extends our previous work: "[An Empirical Study on the Usage of BERT Models for Code Completion](https://arxiv.org/pdf/2103.07115.pdf)".

-In this work we explored the capabilities of **Text-To-Text Transfer Transformer (T5)** for Code Completion related tasks.
-For the task we're going to mask some tokens and then check if the model is able to predict them.
+In this work we present a large-scale study exploring the capabilities of state-of-the-art Transformer-based models in supporting code completion at different granularity levels, including single tokens, one or multiple entire statements, up to entire code blocks.

+## T5 model

 ### Preliminary step
 The training of the model is done on a TPU instance of **Colab**.
 A GCS Bucket is mandatory.
-To Set up a new GCS Bucket for training and fine-tuning a T5 Model, please follow the original guide provided by Google [here](https://cloud.google.com/storage/docs/quickstart-console).
+To Set up a new GCS Bucket for training and fine-tuning a T5 Model, please follow the guide provided by Google [here](https://cloud.google.com/storage/docs/quickstart-console).

 ### Pipeline
 * ##### Dataset

     You can find the datasets used for pretraining and fine-tuning the models [here](https://drive.google.com/drive/folders/17LlqNQeZ6BkRACJY34munsHtymOqLunV?usp=sharing) and [here](https://drive.google.com/drive/folders/1_tSaJzoG3v9ypwmI3HzR2GTbWgWgZJ-L?usp=sharing).
-    For pretraining tokenizer we shared also **key.csv** file with information about each method.
+    For pretraining the tokenizer we also share the **key.csv** file with information about each method.
 * ##### Tokenizer

     We trained the tokenizer using the script in `Tokenizer` folder.